luxonis/depthai-python/docs/source/components/messages/spatial_img_detections.rst

 Similar to :ref:`ImgDetections`, but this message includes **XYZ** coordinates of the detected objects as well.

-Both :ref:`YoloSpatialDetectionNetwork` and :ref:`MobileNetSpatialDetectionNetwork` output this message, since they both derive from the :code:`SpatialDetectionNetwork` class.
+Both :ref:`YoloSpatialDetectionNetwork` and :ref:`MobileNetSpatialDetectionNetwork` output this message.

 Examples of functionality
 #########################